makeitworkpress/wp-register/README.md

             'singular'      => __('Beer', 'textdomain'),
             'args'          => ['public' => true]       // Contains the arguments as they are supported by register_post_type. (optional)
             'taxonomies'    => ['category']             // Connects existing taxonomies to this post type.
 Should be an array. (optional)
+            'slug'          => 'slug'                   // Sets a custom slug, fastforward for the rewrite slug setting in arguments
+            'icon'          => 'dashicon-beer'          // Sets a custom wp-admin menu icon, fastforward for the menu_icon setting in arguments
         ]
     ],
     'sidebars' => [